jvandalsem/wagerhubBot/README.md

 # wagerhubBot
 -  Using Python along with Selenium to create a sports gambling bot.
-Beep boop.
+**Beep boop**